 Firearms and weapons¶

-You must declare all weapons and firearms at the CBSA port of entry when you enter Canada.
+When entering Canada, you must declare all weapons and firearms at the CBSA port of entry.
 If not, the goods may be seized and you could face prosecution.
 For example, replica or inert munitions, as well as other devices that simulate explosive devices or munitions, including replica or inert grenades or other simulated military munitions, whether or not such items are for display purposes.

 Used or second-hand mattresses¶

 You cannot import used or second-hand mattresses into Canada without a certificate that verifies the mattresses have been cleaned and fumigated in the country of export.
 A letter, or any other document that demonstrates that this requirement has been met, is acceptable if it is signed by a person qualified in cleaning and fumigating.

 Other prohibited goods¶